bblodfon/emba/README.md

 boolean models for biomarker discovery in cancer cell networks.
-These functions allow to easily import the data results of the DrugLogics software pipeline for drug combination predictions while others (more generic ones) can be used to split a boolean model dataset with regards to the models predictive performance (number of true positive predictions or MCC score) or synergy prediction based on a given set of observed synergies and find the average activity difference per network node between all pairs of splitted model groups.
-Thus, given user-specific thresholds, important nodes (biomarkers) can be accessed in the sense that they make the models predict specific synergies (synergy biomarkers) or have better performance in general (higher MCC, performance biomarkers).
-Lastly, if the boolean models have a specific equation form and differ only in their link operator, link operator biomarkers can also be assesed.
+These functions allow to easily import the data results of the DrugLogics software pipeline for drug combination predictions while others (more generic ones) can be used to split a boolean model dataset to model groups with regards to the models predictive performance (number of true positive predictions or Matthews correlation coefficient score) or synergy prediction based on a given set of observed synergies and find the average activity difference per network node between all group pairs.
+Thus, given user-specific thresholds, important nodes (biomarkers) can be accessed in the sense that they make the models predict specific synergies (synergy biomarkers) or have better performance in general (performance biomarkers).
+Lastly, if the boolean models have a specific equation form and differ only in their link operator, link operator biomarkers can also be assessed.

 For an example usage of this package's functions, see the analysis performed on multiple boolean model datasets [here](https://bblodfon.github.io/gitsbe-model-analysis/atopo/cell-lines-2500/).